athervvidhate/MiniGit/readme.md

 [Link to tutorial (currently nonexistent)](/dne)

-Throughout this quarter, you have been using Git, but have you thought about how does it work?
-Git is a version control system where it keeps track of changes that happen in your directory and allows you to transfer across different versions of your working directory.
+Throughout this quarter, you have been using Git, but have you thought about how it works?
+Git is a version control system that keeps track of changes that happen in your directory and allows you to switch between different versions of your working directory.
 Sounds cool right?
 But how does it do this?
 Let's start first by understanding what makes up a git repository.

-A git repository is just an area (a hidden folder) where it contains a bunch folders and files that reference the different versions of the working directory (the folder that contains that hidden folder).
-For simplicity, we will just explain the parts that we are going to implement in this project, but if you want to learn more about how git works you might find this playlist helpful [Link](https://www.youtube.com/playlist?list=PL9lx0DXCC4BNUby5H58y6s2TQVLadV8v7).
+A git repository is just an area (a hidden folder) that contains a bunch of folders and files that store different versions of the working directory (the folder that contains that hidden folder).
+For simplicity, we will just explain the parts that we are going to implement in this project, but if you want to learn more about how git works you might find [this](https://www.youtube.com/playlist?list=PL9lx0DXCC4BNUby5H58y6s2TQVLadV8v7) playlist helpful.

-The git commands we are interested in exploring are, git init, git status, git add, git commmit, git log, git branch, git checkout, git reset, and git rm.
+The git commands we are interested in exploring are: git init, git status, git add, git commmit, git log, git branch, git checkout, git reset, and git rm.

 We will be using these commands when we exlore the repository later.
 Git init is a command that initializes the git repository.
 Git status tells us the current status of the repository, whether something was added, deleted, or modified.
-Git add is a command that sets our changes into an area called INDEX or staging area (we will be using staging area to refer to it) to be ready to commit.
-Git commit creates an object that stores the current directory with all things that got commited.
+Git add is a command that sets our changes into an area called INDEX or staging area (we will be using staging area to refer to it) to be ready to committed.
+Git rm removes a file from the directory and notes this change for the next commit.
+Git commit saves all the tracked changes since the last commit into a new version.
 Git log gives us information about the history of our commits.
-Git branch is a command that creates a new branch for us to work in.
-Git checkout makes us change the branch.
+Git branch is a command that creates a new branch for us to work in, say, if we wanted to commit new experimental changes without modifying the main branch.
+Git checkout lets us change the branch.
 Git reset moves the pointer of a branch to a certain commit.
-Git rm removes a file from the directory and from the staging area.

 After we have defined the commands for git, let us walk through the changes of a git repository.